wesleycamargo/azure-docs.pt-br/articles/api-management/api-management-howto-protect-backend-with-aad.md

 Neste ponto, a API foi importada para o Gerenciamento de API, mas não pode ainda ser chamada com êxito a partir do portal do desenvolvedor porque o serviço de back-end é protegido com a autenticação do AD do Azure.
 Isso é demonstrado no vídeo começando em 7:40 usando as seguintes etapas.

-Clique em **Portal do desenvolvedor** no lado superior direito do portal do editor.
+Clique em **Portal do desenvolvedor** do lado superior direito do portal do publicador.

 ![Portal do desenvolvedor][api-management-developer-portal-menu]